MXP2095onetechguy/shutterstock-downloader/SECURITY.md

 For github:
 Use the issue and use the tag bug to report vunerability and bugs.

-*when i say tag, i mean labels
+*when I say tag, I mean labels